 As many as a third of all new trees planted are likely to die within the first two years (reported via Independent and other studies).
 Many mature specimen trees of local and national importance are suffering health issues due to compacted soil.
 Many urban trees suffer disease and pest issues due to soil conditions limiting the tree's ability to fight off disease and pests.
 In this article, we answer questions about how biochar is being used by professional trees specialists (arboriculturists) and woodland managers to help solve these tree problems.

 - Adding biochar to the root zone of older specimen trees to revitalise growth by reducing soil compaction and poor nutrient availability.

 - Adding biochar into the planting hole or pot to help new tree rootstock to thrive and avoid disease

 - Using biochar to help establish a 'woodland soil ecosystem' in a prior meadow or cultivated land soil ecosystems.

-• The carbon adsorbs nutrients acting as a reservoir for plant nutrient.
+• The carbon adsorbs nutrients acting as a reservoir for plant nutrients.

-• The biochar is porous and holds water.
+• The biochar is porous and holds both air and water.

 • The granules do not compress, so it aids irrigation and airflow to the roots.